About the Author

 Jenny Corso

-Through thorough research and authorship, Jenny has constructed her career around research and development, education and coaching, never failing to push the boundaries of scientific exploration.
+Through thorough research and authorship, Jenny has constructed her career around research and development (R&D), education and coaching, never failing to push the boundaries of scientific exploration.
 In 2007, after earning a BA in Journalism and English from the University of Cincinnati, she proceeded to complete a rewarding, eight-year stint as an Officer in the US Army in the Corps of Engineers and Explosive Ordnance Disposal.

 NAVSCOLEOD Graduation, Class 11-100, July 2011.

-Following, Jenny completed a Master’s degree in Kinesiology (Exercise Physiology), with a focus in substrate metabolism and mitochondrial bioenergetics.
+Following, she completed a Master’s degree in Kinesiology (Exercise Physiology), with a focus in substrate metabolism and mitochondrial bioenergetics.
 Upon graduating with distinction, she was honored with several awards, to include the 2015 Outstanding Kinesiology Thesis, and an Academic Excellence Award, both presented by the Department of Graduate Studies.

-She continued her graduate education at Arizona State University and a PhD student, and gained concurrent, valuable hands-on experience conducting cardiac dysrhythmia diagnostics at Abrazo Arizona Heart Hospital.
+She continued her graduate education at Arizona State University and a PhD student, gaining concurrent, valuable hands-on experience conducting cardiac dysrhythmia diagnostics at Abrazo Arizona Heart Hospital.
 She has consulted and coached the likes of many athletes, and is grateful to have worked with professional mountain bikers such as Construction Zone (CZ) Racing and three-time North American Enduro Champion, Kyle Warner.

-In 2020, Jenny became the Chief Science Officer for L1 Management LLC (Level One Labs), a premier analytical testing laboratory in Arizona.
+In 2020, Jenny became the Chief Science Officer for L1 Management LLC (Level One Labs), a premier biopharmaceutical analytical testing laboratory in Arizona.
 She also held the position of Lead Scientist in Research and Development for Banyan Scientific LLC, a private company specializing in the development of intellectual property and proprietary scientific/pharmacological methods within the realm of biomedical hemp and cannabis science.

 Jenny was heavily involved in the rule-making process for the Arizona Department of Health Services Medical Marijuana Program testing and pesticide regulations.
-She’s also presented research and spoken at various conferences and events, including the American Heart Association Scientific Sessions, the Southwest Chapter of the American College of Sports Medicine, US Cannabis Conference 2018, as well as MITA-AZ and Women Grow Phoenix.

 Research Interests: